Continuous Variable Transmission (CVT)

 CVT is a user and environmentally friendly automatic type transmission.
 While the concept of a CVT transmission is as old as the motor car itself, it has taken Honda to re-engineer the idea to suit the demands of the 21st Century, including full grade logic electronic control with drive and sport modes.

-CVT is available in the Honda Civic, Honda Insight and Honda CRZ replacing the conventional 'automatic' transmission.
+CVT is available in the Honda Civic, Honda Jazz Hybrid, Honda Insight and Honda CRZ replacing the conventional 'automatic' transmission.
 CVT fully complements these low emission engines.

 The transmission automatically selects a gear which is nearest to the current road speed

-Why CVT?
 'Conventional' automatic transmissions have a series of fixed gear ratios.
-The transmission automatically selects a gear which is nearest to the current road speed and throttle position, however, ideal gear matching is not often accomplished.
-In addition most automatic transmissions use a 'torque converter' to connect to the engine.
+The transmission automatically selects a gear which is nearest to the current road speed and throttle position.
+However, ideal gear matching is not often accomplished.
+In addition, most automatic transmissions use a 'torque converter' to connect to the engine.
 Even if this is fitted with a 'lock up clutch' only an average of 90% engine power efficiency is achieved.

 the transmission computer provides the right balance of oil pressure to each drum